lipupini/frontend/README.md

 ### Status

-While in very early stages, Instalution will display both images and video from the archive once extracted.
+Instalution currently displays both images and video from the archive once extracted.
 It technically doesn't have to be an Instagram archive, you can put any media in the username folders.

 A demo may (or may not) be available at [instalution.tclv.me/owallowallo](https://instalution.tclv.me/owallowallo)